Balkan

 Marjorie Cohn minimizes the crimes of Milosevic and misrepresents Yugoslav history.
 Response by Roger Lippman March 17, 2006

-Fairness and Accuracy in Media: FAIR Misrepresents the Racak Massacre In claiming that there is “new evidence casting doubt on claims that the bodies were civilian victims of a massacre,” Fairness and Accuracy In Reporting endorses a biased and error-filled article on Racak.
+Fairness and Accuracy in Reporting: FAIR Misrepresents the Racak Massacre In claiming that there is “new evidence casting doubt on claims that the bodies were civilian victims of a massacre,” Fairness and Accuracy In Reporting endorses a biased and error-filled article on Racak.
 FAIR misrepresents the position of Dr. Helena Ranta, the forensic pathologist who investigated the Racak massacre.
 FAIR's article is at odds with substantial previous (and subsequent) credible documentation on the Racak incident.
 By Roger Lippman, April 30, 2001

-Stephen Karganovic ("Srebrenica Historical Project") This war-crimes denier is funded by the Republika Srpska government.
 The wages of genocide denial by Michael Dobbs, July 5, 2012

 Media Lens misuses sources to argue that British media were "filled with hundreds of claims of genocide in Kosovo."
 The article goes on to give a distorted version of the background of the Kosovo war.
 Response by Roger Lippman April 3, 2006